Mom’s Apple Cake: The Best ‘Welcome Home’ Delight!

 From now on, you can use a silicone spatula or a wooden spoon for mixing and always add the ingredients gradually, not the entire quantity at once.
 The sponge needs a chance to incorporate everything slowly to remain fluffy.

 Sieve the flour (mixed with baking powder) over the bowl in small quantities.
-Use a slow, circular hand movement to incorporate the ingredients from the bottom of the bowl up to keep it airy.
+Use a slow, circular hand movement to incorporate the ingredients from the bowl’s bottom up to keep it airy.

 Add the rest of the water quantity until you get a creamy consistency (you might not need to use it all).

 Finish by adding the vanilla, then pour the sponge mix over the apples.
-Even if they won’t be covered entirely, the sponge will rise at high temperature and will do the job during baking.
+Even if they aren’t covered entirely, the sponge will rise at high temperature during baking.

 Before you turn it: